 - The FODPH volunteers are a joy to talk to and learn from when you are visiting the nature center!
 They have scavenger hunt checklists and other family-friendly activities if you visit while the center is open.

 - I consider the restrooms and drinking fountains a definite highlight before setting out on the trail.

-- The trail is marked clearly with wire rope — so there is little chance of your little one going off trail.
+- The trail is marked clearly with wire cable — so there is little chance of your little one going off trail.

 - Depending on the time of year, look out for whales and dolphins.
 Can you spot any navigational buoys?
 Flocks of pelicans flying in V-formation?
 Helicopters?
 Boats?
 Surfers?

-- An easy hike from the Nature Interpretive Center to the end of the trail is roughly 10 minutes (20 roundtrip).
+- An easy hike from the Nature Interpretive Center in a U-shape to the end of the trail is roughly 10 minutes (20 roundtrip).
 Still, I’d recommend bringing water along in case you dally to check out the view.

 - There are benches for viewing the wildlife and sunsets.

 - FREE and open to the public between 10am and 4pm (every day except Monday).

 - NOT stroller friendly.
 It’s more like a groomed hiking trail.

 - Your shoes WILL get dusty.
 Don’t wear your best.

 - Hilly . . . altitude gains and losses.
 Not severe, but it’s not at all flat.